YuhsiHu/Algorithm-in-Java/README.md

 **2.[LeetCode Solutions](LeetCode/LeetCode)**
 --------------------------------------------
-There are statements about problem in **every** java file so you don't need to get questions from website, but there is **no main function**.
+There are statements about question in **every** java file so you don't need to get questions from website, but there is **no main function**.
 I added **enough comments** to the code so that you can easily understand.